Give Yourself a Raise (When the Boss Won’t)

 Rework Your Budget

 Many people feel like they’re living paycheck-to-paycheck, but it’s only because they’re living a lifestyle that eats up every penny of discretionary income.
 Take a hard look at how you’re spending your money by tracking every expense (even the small ones) for thirty days.
 It won’t take long to see where the patterns of overspending are.
-Often it’s simple things like buying coffee shop coffee every day or going out to lunch too often.
+Often it’s simple things like buying coffee every day or going out to lunch too often.
 Once you cut back on those, you’ll find more money staying in your pocket.
 If, after tracking your spending, you find you’re still cutting it close every month, free Credit Counseling can help you take a deeper dive into discovering where your money is going.
 If credit card debt turns out to be the problem, a Debt Management Plan lowers interest rates and combines monthly payments into a single, often lower, payment.

 Sell Your Skills